ga4gh/cat-vrs/docs/source/introduction.rst

     :alt: The figure depicts a single centralized assayed variant, with arrows radiating out to a number of categorical variants to which it is a member.
 Among these, the assayed variant NC_000007.13:g.140453136A>T is a BRAF V600E variant, a BRAF gene variant, and a chromosome 7 variant.

-Because a single categoricla variant may have many assayed variants as members, while a single assayed variant can be a member of many categorical variants, different categorical have complex heirarchical relationships with each other.  the figure below depicts some of the relationships between some of the categorical variants to which NC_000007.13:g.140453136A>T is a member.
+Because a single categorical variant may have many assayed variants as members, while a single assayed variant can be a member of many categorical variants, different categorical have complex heirarchical relationships with each other.  the figure below depicts some of the relationships between some of the categorical variants to which NC_000007.13:g.140453136A>T is a member.
 For example, all BRAF V600E variants are also BRAF gene variants.
 And all BRAF V600E variants and BRAF gene variants are chromosome 7 variants.
 A BRAF V600E variant is also an inframe protein variant, which is itself a type of sequence variant.

 .. image:: images/relations-between-assayed-and-CatVars-and-CatVars-to-other-CatVars(1).png